+Iran attacks base housing US troops in Qatar

-Iran says launched attack on US troops at Al Udeid Air Base in Qatar
+Iran attacks Al Udeid Air Base housing US troops in Qatar

 Flares were visible over Qatar’s capital, Doha, on Monday, and explosions were also heard.

-Iran has said it launched an attack on United States forces at Al Udeid Air Base in Qatar after Tehran said it would retaliate against the US strikes on Iranian nuclear sites.
+Iran has said it launched an attack on United States forces at Al Udeid Air Base in Qatar, after Tehran said it would retaliate against the US strikes on Iranian nuclear sites, with the Qatari authorities saying missiles were successfully intercepted.

 Iran’s Islamic Revolutionary Guard Corps (IRGC) officially confirmed on Monday that it launched a retaliatory missile attack targeting the Al Udeid base, Iran’s Tasnim news agency reports.